+As we discussed previously, RNA-Seq signal profiles generally have high-depth but low-breadth coverage and they can be used to detect small deletions (<10bp).
 We first focused on the predictability of small deletions using RNA-Seq signal profiles.
 Figure 1d illustrates a hypothetical example of how small deletions in RNA-Seq signal profiles can be detected as small and sudden dips in the signal.
-As an example showing the relevance of small deletions in RNA-Seq signal profiles, we include a screenshot of signal profiles around a small deletion for six individuals in the GTEx Project (Supplementary Fig. 3).
+As an example showing the effect of small deletions on RNA-Seq signal profiles, we include a screenshot of signal profiles around a small deletion for six individuals in the GTEx Project (Supplementary Fig. 3, Supplementary Information).
 The two base pair deletion, rs34043625, can be easily detected for three of the individuals shown.
-An important aspect of the effect of small deletions on the signal profile is the extent to which they affect the total expression of a gene.
-It is clear from Supplementary Figure 3 that the total signal in the small dips in the RNA-Seq signal is much smaller than the perturbations caused by other genetic factors like eQTLs and splicing QTLs.
-In general, an eQTL is associated with a global change in the total signal on a RNA-Seq signal profile of a gene.
-However, a small deletion affects a localized position on the RNA-Seq signal profile with a relatively smaller effect on the total expression of the gene, assuming the small deletion is not an eQTL.
+An important aspect of the effect of small deletions on the signal profile is that they affect the gene’s signal profile locally and effects its total expression to a much smaller extent compared to the eQTLs that cause a much larger change.

-As mentioned above, RNA-Seq signal profiles generally have high-depth but low-breadth coverage.
-Such signal profiles can most easily detect small deletions under 10 base pairs.
-In this case, each small deletion is manifested as an abrupt dip in the signal profile (Fig. 1d).
-The discovery and genotyping of a deletion rely on detecting these dips.
-The genome-wide predictability (πGW) of small deletions quantifies how well an adversary can identify the dips corresponding to deletions in the signal profile (Methods Section).
+Each small deletion is manifested as an abrupt dip in the signal profile (Fig. 1d).
+The discovery and genotyping of a deletion relies on detecting these dips.
 We first estimated the genome-wide predictability for the panel of small deletions in 1000 Genomes Project using the RNA-Seq expression signal profiles from the GEUVADIS project.
 Figures 2a and b show πGW versus ICI for small deletions.
 A substantial number of deletions has much higher predictability compared to a dataset where the signal profile is randomized with respect to the location of deletions.
 In addition, many variants have very high ICI (on the order of 5-6 bits) with high predictability (greater than 80%).
-This result shows that the signal profile-based attack scenario is much more powerful that other approaches like population-wide prediction of variant genotypes (Supplementary Fig. 4).
+This result shows that the signal profile-based attack scenario is much more powerful than other approaches like population-wide prediction of variant genotypes (Supplementary Fig. 4).

-In order to present the practicality of small deletion predictability and information content, we propose an instantiation of a linking attack where we utilize outlier signal levels in the signal profiles for the discovery and genotyping of small deletions.
+In order to present the practicality of using small deletion genotyping, we propose an instantiation of a linking attack where we utilize outlier signal levels in the signal profiles for the discovery and genotyping of small deletions.
 As mentioned above, the genotyping of deletions is based on detecting abrupt dips in the signal profile.
-In order to detect these dips, the adversary utilizes a quantity we term the self-to-neighbor signal ratio, denoted by ρi,j, that measures the extent of the dip in the signal as the fraction of signal on the interval and the signal in the neighborhood,
+In order to detect these dips, the adversary utilizes a quantity termed self-to-neighbor signal ratio, denoted by ρi,j, which measures the extent of the dip in the signal as the fraction of signal on the interval and the signal in the neighborhood,

 ρi,j=Average signal within [i,j]Average signal within neighborhood of [i,j].